srschreiber/POC-GH-Actions-Issue-Validate/README.md

 * You're on a Mac ([running Windows?](#running-windows))
 * You've setup your machine with github/setup-puppet / Boxen.
 * Your GitHub repos are under `~/github` as a result of using Boxen.
-* You've opened an issue on [github/ops](https://github.com/github/ops), cc'ing @github/security-ops detailing what you need to access, and why.
-Someone will assist with getting you keys and the right level of access.
+* You've opened an issue on [github/ops](https://github.com/github/ops), cc'ing @github/security-ops detailing what you need to access, and why, and you've been added to the VPN users.
-* You've received an email back from a fine Opstocat with a path that looks like `jnewland@gold1-ext.rs.github.com:jnewland.github.com.tgz`, or some other information to get your keys.

 * Run Boxen